Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Related Work

 \paragraph{Attention in point cloud segmentation} In the context of point cloud segmentation, approaches have been proposed that define attention, based on vertex positions in $\RN{3}$ \cite{wang2019graph,yang2019modeling} thus also capturing structural information.
 Even though different attention architectures have been proposed, they share the dependence on the relative position vectors $\d_{ij} = \x_i - \x_j$ between vertices.
 While the resulting attention matrices are translational invariant, they lack rotational invariance, permutation invariance and symmetry under parity~\cite{klicpera2020directional}.
 Similar to continuous attention, they are thus insufficient for the description of many-body problems.

 \paragraph{Graph Attention Networks} In graph attention networks (GANs), structural information is injected back by restricting the attention mechanism to the one-hop neighborhood of each vertex.
-In its original formulation \cite{velivckovic2017graph}, however, graph attention (GAT) only assumes binary edge features missing any notion of Euclidean distance.
+In its original formulation \cite{velivckovic2017graph}, graph attention (GAT) however only assumes binary edge features, which makes it impossible to encode geometric relationships between nodes.
 Follow up work extended the GAT mechanism to account for edge features as well~\cite{gong2019exploiting}, which could be chosen as the Euclidean distance between atoms.
-However, as common for graph NNs their architecture normalizes edge features which violates fundamental laws of Euclidean geometry.
+However, as is common for graph NNs, their architecture normalizes edge features which violates fundamental laws of Euclidean geometry.
 Consequently, GANs can not be applied to the problem of FF predictions.

+\paragraph{SE(3)-Transformers} In Ref.~\cite{fuchs2020se}, a transformer that is invariant to translation and equivariant \wrt rotations in 3D is proposed, thus also obeying relevant symmetries in chemical systems.
+The SE(3) calculates attention coefficients are based on vertex embeddings which represent the individual local neighborhoods.
+These coefficients are then embedded into a traditional MP step.
+Our approach also yields attention coefficients that explicitly depend on the geometric relation between individual atoms, but we completely dispense with the MP procedure and only focus on the attention mechanism.
+In addition our approach uses atom-centered basis functions inspired by LCAOs, which are not considered by the SE(3) network.